 Is WiseBanyan Safe?

-The short answer is, yes!
-WiseBanyan is an SEC registered investment provider and your funds are insured for up to $500,000 by SIPC.
-In other words, if WiseBanyan somehow became insolvent, you’d still be covered.
-Basically, what all this means is that WiseBanyan is a legit company and you’re not going to lose your money in some sort of Ponzi scheme.
+Yes.
+WiseBanyan is an SEC-registered investment provider and your funds are insured for up to $500,000 by SIPC.
+In other words, if WiseBanyan were to become insolvent, you’d still be covered by the SIPC insurance.

 WiseBanyan Portfolio Examples

 There are two options when it comes to setting up your stock/bond allocation with WiseBanyan.
 You can either manually set it to whatever you want or you can answer a few questions and WiseBanyan will choose an appropriate portfolio for you based on your particular situation.

-In terms of allocation, WiseBanyan does let you tinker with it on your own if you’d like.
+In terms of allocation, WiseBanyan does let you tinker with what you want things to look like.
 You can set it to be as aggressive as 91% stocks and 9% bonds or as conservative as 9% stocks and 91% bonds.

 Things To Consider If You’re Thinking About WiseBanyan (Now Called Axos Invest)

 One other thing worth noting is that WiseBanyan doesn’t link to Mint or Personal Capital, which is a bit of a bummer for those of us that like to track our accounts in one place.
 They keep saying that it’s something that’s in the works, but I haven’t seen any progress on that front in the two years I’ve been a WiseBanyan client.
 However, the switch to Axos Bank might mean that it can now connect to Mint and Personal Capital since Axos is a bigger financial institution.